clerk/javascript/packages/backend-core/README.md

 ---

+# Deprecation warning

+This package has been deprecated in favor of the isomorphic [`@clerk/backend`](https://github.com/clerkinc/javascript) which is now used across all server-enabled Clerk packages.
+This package will not receive any future updates.
+It should not be used directly - please use as a reference only.

 ## Overview

 This package provides Clerk Backend API core resources and low-level authentication utilities for JavaScript environments.
 It is mostly used as the base for other Clerk SDKs.